NBISweden/workshop-reproducible-research/docs/setup.md

 ### Windows

-The instructions are different depending on if you have Windows 10 or Windows 7 (earlier versions aren't supported).
+The instructions are different depending on if you have Windows 10 or Windows 7.
 In order to run Docker on Windows your computer must support Hardware Virtualization Technology and virtualization must be enabled.
 This is typically done in BIOS.
 Setting this is outside the scope of this tutorial, so we'll simply go ahead as if though it's enabled and hope that it works.

 On Windows 10 we will install Docker for Windows, which is available at [docker.com](https://docs.docker.com/docker-for-windows/install/#download-docker-for-windows).